Tychy Grota-Roweckiego railway station: History

 On 15 February 2011, Tychy Public Transport Company signed a contract with Przedsiębiorstwo Robót Komunikacyjnych in Kraków for the construction of the Tychy Lodowisko, Tychy Aleja Bielska, and Tychy Grota-Roweckiego railway stations, as well as the modernization of the Tychy Zachodnie railway station.
 Initially, plans involved rebuilding the Tychy Miasto railway station, but constructing a new railway station was chosen as a more cost-effective solution.

 All three stations opened on 1 September 2012.
-On the same day, Przewozy Regionalne extended its train services, previously terminating at Tychy Miasto, to Tychy Lodowisko.
-On 9 December 2012, Koleje Śląskie took over operations of the stop and the entire Szybka Kolej Regionalna network.
+On the same day, Polregio extended its train services, previously terminating at Tychy Miasto, to Tychy Lodowisko.
+On 9 December 2012, Silesian Railways took over operations of the stop and the entire Szybka Kolej Regionalna network.

 Railways

 The station is located on the double-track Tychy–Mysłowice Kosztowy MKSB1 railway.
 It features two single-edge platforms, each 200 meters long, positioned on the outer sides of the tracks.

 Infrastructure

 The station is equipped with ticket machines, real-time passenger information displays, loudspeakers, surveillance cameras, lighting, shelters, and emergency communication poles.